EU says coronavirus tracking apps should avoid storing data on servers

-EU data privacy rules adopted two years ago impose steep fines on companies that fail to comply. ($1 = 0.9187 euros)
+EU data privacy rules known as GDPR adopted two years ago impose steep fines on companies that fail to comply. ($1 = 0.9187 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)